openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 Block Storage
 -------------

-The OpenStack Block Storage service (cinder) provides persistent block storage for compute instances.
+The OpenStack :term:`Block Storage` service (cinder) provides persistent block storage for compute instances.
 The Block Storage service is responsible for managing the life-cycle of block devices, from the creation and attachment of volumes to instances, to their release.

 Security considerations for block storage are similar to that of object storage.